Price Discrimination in International Airline Markets: Data

 \subsection{Aircraft Characteristics}

-Airlines' fares, and their responsiveness to realized demand, depend on the number of unsold seats.
-In Figure \ref{fig:initialcapacity}(a) we display the joint density of initial capacity of first and economy class in our sample.
-The median capacity of an aircraft in our sample is 116 economy seats and 15 first-class seats, and the mode is 138 economy and 16 first-class seats.
+Airlines' fares and {how they respond} to realized demand depend on the number of unsold seats.
+In Figure \ref{fig:initialcapacity}(a), we display the joint density of initial capacity of first and economy class in our sample. {The smaller of the two peaks corresponds to approximately 160 economy seats and 18 first-class seats, and the higher peak corresponds to approximately 265 economy seats and 47 first-class seats.}

-The three most common aircraft types in our sample are a Boeing 777, 747, and 737 (36\% of flights in our sample).
-The 777 and 747 are wide-body jets.
-The 777 has a typical seating of around 350 seats and the 737 has a typical seating of around 160 seats (before adjusting for non-stop versus connecting passengers).
-The most common Airbus equipment is the A330, which makes up about 4\% of the flights in our sample.
+The five most common aircraft types in our sample are the Boeing 777 (23\%), 767 (13\%), 757 (13\%), 737 (12\%), and the Airbus A340 (8\%).
+The 777, 747, and A340 are wide-body jets used typically on long-haul flights{, and they roughly correspond to the higher of the two peaks in Figure \ref{fig:initialcapacity}(a)}.
+The 737 has a typical configuration of around 160 seats, which roughly corresponds to the smaller of the two peaks in Figure \ref{fig:initialcapacity}(a).
+We refer to these two peaks as small and large modal capacities.
+Furthermore, the exact capacity configurations change from flight to flight.

-Across all flights, on average 88\% of all seats are economy class.
-We merge the SIAT data with the Department of Transportation's T-100 segment data to get a measure of the load factor for our SIAT flights.
-From the T100, we know the average load factor across a \emph{month} for a particular route flown by a particular type of equipment.
-In Figure \ref{fig:initialcapacity}(b) we display the density of load factor across flights in our sample.
-The median load factor is 82\%, but there is substantial heterogeneity across flights.
+{The SIAT provides a \emph{sample} of passengers on each flight, but we cannot construct the full dynamic paths of seat purchases for individual flights.
+However, we merge the SIAT data with the Department of Transportation's T-100 segment data to measure the departure load factor for each flight.
+We discuss this issue later when we discuss the moments we use to estimate our model parameters.} From the T100, we know the average load factor across a \emph{month} for a particular route flown by a particular type of equipment.
+In Figure \ref{fig:initialcapacity}(b), we display the histogram of load factor across flights in our sample.
+The median load factor is 82\%, but substantial heterogeneity exists across flights. {The low load factor itself suggests inefficiencies in this market, but we need a model of airline pricing to quantify this inefficiency.}